Babu Ghat: Present condition

+Location & Importance

-Further, Babughat is always bustling with passengers, who use it cross the river to reach Howrah Station just across the river and also other areas of Howrah, ferries for which are available at frequent intervals, which take off from the jetty connected to ghat.
+Babughat is always bustling with passengers, who use it cross the river to reach Howrah Station just across the river and also other areas of Howrah, ferries for which are available at frequent intervals, which take off from the jetty connected to ghat.
 The water ferry is run and maintained by Inland Waterways Corporation.
 Ferry services are available from Babughat to Howrah, Chandpal Ghat, Telkal Ghat and Bally.

 Also just outside the ghat is a bus terminus.
 Babughat is one of the main bus termini in the Kolkata apart from two others located at Esplanade and Howrah station.
 From there one can find interstate buses going into Bihar, Jharkhand, Odisha and other cities of West Bengal.
 Also there is another bus terminus from where one can find buses going in all directions of Kolkata and its neighborhood.
 These buses also carry the goods and merchandise to other states and people can find hand-carts and cycle-carts carrying merchandise to be loaded on various buses.
 The Babughat has vantage advantage as the business and commercial hub of city BBD Bagh is near-by.
 For this reason Babughat is humming with people and activities throughout twenty-four hours of day and night.

 Further, Eden Gardens railway station of Kolkata Circular Railway is located just adjacent to Babughat and as such people commuting by train also get off and board trains from here.

 The Eden Gardens and Netaji Indoor Stadium, West Bengal State Assembly, Calcutta Swimming Club, Calcutta High Court, Writer's Building, Prinsep Ghat are all located in vicinity of Babughat.
 Further, Millennium Park, a newly developed amusement park cum picnic spot opened in December 1999, along the Hooghly river stretch is also located just a few minutes walk from Babughat.

 As Babughat is a unique junction point of Kolkata where one can find various modes of transport like, bus, ferry and train to go towards various direction, intelligence agencies of India had expressed concern that terrorists are using Babughat as transit point.